 Setting Button Actions

-- (Optional) Limit the display to once if the user taps the message.
+- (Optional) Limit the message display to once if the user taps the message.
 Check the box to enable.

 - Adaptive links must be configured before they will appear in the actions list.
 See: in Create adaptive links using the dashboard.